bentheiii/envolved/docs/describing.rst

 .. function:: describe_env_vars(**kwargs)->List[str]

     Returns a list of string lines that describe all the EnvVars.
-All keyword arguments are passed to :class:`textwrap.wrap` to wrap the lines.
+All keyword arguments are passed to :func:`textwrap.wrap` to wrap the lines.

     .. note::